MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-homedir.md

 ---
-title: homedir (WinDbg)
+title: "homedir (WinDbg)"
-description: The homedir extension sets the default directory used by the symbol server and the source server.
+description: "The homedir extension sets the default directory used by the symbol server and the source server."
 keywords: ["homedir Windows Debugging"] ms.date: 05/23/2017
 topic_type: